protonemedia/laravel-ffmpeg/README.md

     ->open('video2.mp4');
 ```

-When you open multple inputs, you have to add mappings so FFMpeg knows how to route them.
-This package provides a `addFormatOutputMapping` method which takes three parameters: the format, the output, and the output labels of the `-filter_complex` part.
+When you open multiple inputs, you have to add mappings so FFMpeg knows how to route them.
+This package provides a `addFormatOutputMapping` method, which takes three parameters: the format, the output, and the output labels of the `-filter_complex` part.

 The output (2nd argument) should be an instanceof `\ProtoneMedia\LaravelFFMpeg\Filesystem\Media`.
 You can instantiate with the `make` method, call it with the name of the disk and the path (see example).

-Check out this example which maps separate video and audio inputs into one output.
+Check out this example, which maps separate video and audio inputs into one output.

 ```php
 <?php